OpenACC/openacc-training-materials/labs/lab1/English/Fortran/README.md

 **Optimize** your code to improve observed speed-up from parallelization.

 One should generally start the process at the top with the **analyze** step.
 For complex applications, it's useful to have a profiling tool available to learn where your application is spending its execution time and to focus your efforts there.
-The CUDA toolkit ships with a profiling tools called Nsight Systems and Nsight Compute.
+The PGI compiler ships with a profiler called PGProf.
 Since our example code is quite a bit simpler than a full application, we'll skip profiling the code and simply analyze the code by reading it.

 ---